Where To Camp In Jasper National Park

 Over the years, I have stayed at Whistlers Campground many times.
 It has always been my “go-to” place to camp in Jasper National Park, seeing as it gives access to many of Jasper’s hikes and trails.
 Don’t expect to have too much privacy with over 700 campsites in the summer.

 If you choose to forego the campfire dinner, you’ll have easy access to the town.
-Here, you can enjoy great food at one of Jasper’s best restaurants.
+Here, you can enjoy great food at one of Jasper’s top restaurants.

 Interestingly enough, the campsite is built in the valley and takes up a large footprint along the highway.
 Its location is also the migration path for some animals like elk.
 So, don’t be surprised to see a large herd of elk walk through the campground at any moment during the day.

 Bears are sometimes a problem as hundreds of barbeques are fired up in the evening, causing enticing smells up into the woods.
-Can you blame the bears for wanting to crash your barbeque?
+As a result, backpackers with tents are placed near the road and security, and recreational vehicles take the spots further back.

 During one of my stays, a persistent black bear came down into the campground at 5 pm every evening.
 I witnessed it destroy my neighbors’ barbeque like it was a house made of cards.
-Park wardens had to tranquilize it and move it away from the campground.
+With the aid of dogs, park wardens had to tranquilize it and move it away from the campground.

 Wapiti Campground